-The Creative Career Advancement Grant is a matching grant that helps Colorado mid-career creative entrepreneurs and artists to grow your commercial creative business.
+The Creative Career Advancement Grant was a matching grant that helped Colorado mid-career creative entrepreneurs and artists to grow their commercial creative businesses.

 - increase revenue

 - build new audiences